Be the first to know!

 Please note: Florida Public Records Law requires that all information received in conjunction with City business, including email addresses, be made available to anyone upon request, unless the information is subject to a specific statutory exemption.

-Fort Lauderdale-Hollywood International Airport (FLL) Part 150 Noise and Land Use Compatibility Study
+Fort Lauderdale-Hollywood International Airport (FLL) Part 150 Airport Noise Compatibility Planning Study

 The City of Plantation is participating in Broward County Aviation Department’s (BCAD’s) Part 150 Study Process for the airport by being members on the Study’s Technical Committee (TC) and Study Coordination Committee (SCC).
 City of Plantation Administration will be assisting in distributing information related to the study to City residents throughout the Part 150 Study process.